rybafish/rybafish.github.io/tech.md

 # Features
 Asyncroniouts calls to the DB from SQL console - implemented using QThread

-# PyHDB
+## PyHDB
-It is nice and quite good working library with some limitations.
+It is nice and quite good library provided by SAP.
+Yet for the needs of RybaFish Charts there were several modifications done.

 Extentions created:
 - support for long SQL strings